 If the Nortel Class Action lawsuit or settlement affects you, you can find the official information here.

 Did anyone here submit information to the Nortel litigation lawyers for a piece of the settlement?
-If so, how much did you get back as a portion of your loss?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+If so, how much did you get back as a portion of your loss?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).